| Aragorn opened the door wearing

 "We had to move them, my lady, to reach the body."

-Though she did not know why, Eowyn felt that that was significant,
+Though she did not know why, Eowyn was sure that the chairs were

-After a moment's thought, Golradir began moving the chairs.
-"This
+After a moment's thought, Golradir began moving them: "This

-one was herethis one was on its side, like soand this
+one was herethis one was on its side, like thisand

 "Yes."